nixgeekdev/.github/CONTRIBUTING.md

 # Contributing to NixGeek.Dev Projects

+This is a quick reference for how to set up the development environment and contribute with a PR.
+It assumes you're familiar with contributing to projects, and with Git, GitHub, and a JVM language such as Kotlin or Java.

 ## Code of Conduct

 The NixGeek.Dev organization has a [Code of Conduct](CODE_OF_CONDUCT.md) to which all contributors must adhere.
 Read it and abide it!

+## Quick Reference

 ## Developer's Certificate of Origin